05/08/2020 0 Comments

 Common Sports Injuries: Prevention and Treatment

 Sports injuries usually happen due to overtraining, failing technique and deficiency of conditioning.
 If you don’t warm up before training, it can lead to critical sports injuries such as sprains, muscle tears and broken bones.
 At White Rock Orthopaedic & Sports Physiotherapy Clinic, we provide personalized advanced treatment for sports injuries.
-The services at our sports injury clinic include physiotherapy, sports physiotherapy, injury prevention and therapeutic exercise.
+The services at our sports injury clinic include physiotherapy, sports physiotherapy, injury prevention with bracing and therapeutic exercise.

 Five Sports Injuries You Need To Look Out For

 1. Tennis / Golf Elbow

 This is commonly experienced by athletes who have to engage in gripping activities.
 Repetitive actions tend to inflame the tendons of the forearm which can make it really difficult for you to move your hand and wrist.
 Oftentimes athletes complain about not having enough strength to get a grip.
 Doctors prescribe braces and anti-inflammatory medication for tennis/golf elbow.
 A physical therapist can help reduce pain and stiffness and help regain functionl strength and mobilty in your arm and hand.

 This is a kind of back pain that starts from the lower back through your hips and down the legs.
 It can cause tingling, a burning sensation and a certain numbness in your leg.
 This injury is often seen in athletes with a flexed forward posture such as cyclists and golfers.
 Stretching techniques with a focus on core stabilization exercises can help ease the pain and prevent progressive worsening of the condition.
 If you feel the numbness and tingling for more than a week, consult with a sports injury clinic immediately to get professional help.